imarc/ops/README.md

 ## Global Configuration

+The following options can be set within your $HOME/.ops/config file.

     # A space separated list of application backends that
     # should be enabled.
 Available options are:
     #  apache-php56, apache-php71, apache-php72, apache-php73